14 Facts About STDs That Could Save Your Life

 Cases of STDs are at an all-time high

-More than two million cases of chlamydia, gonorrhea, and syphilis were reported in the United States in 2016—the highest number ever, according to the Sexually Transmitted Disease Surveillance Report released by the Centers for Disease Control and Prevention (CDC).
+STDs continue to rise in the U.S. Cases of chlamydia, gonorrhea, and syphilis reached an all-time high in the United States in 2018, according to the Sexually Transmitted Disease Surveillance Report released by the Centers for Disease Control and Prevention (CDC).
 “While the reasons are complex, health officials and researchers agree that the main drivers of the STD increases have been the closure of public health clinics, the lack of funding for STD awareness and prevention efforts, and the loss of state and local health department staff during the 2008 recession that were never replaced,” says Jeffrey Klausner, MD, professor of medicine in the Division of Infectious Diseases and the Program in Global Health at UCLA and member of the Infectious Diseases Society of America’s (IDSA) STD working group.
 “Additional reasons may include the increased use of social media, apps, and online sites (such as Tinder or Grindr) and the declining fear of AIDS now that AIDS is treatable.”
 Here are 8 sexual health conditions millennials aren’t talking about, but should be.

-Currently, there are nearly 80 million people infected with the human papillomavirus (HPV) and most (about 9 in 10) will get an HPV infection at some point in their lives.
+Currently, there are nearly 80 million people infected with the human papillomavirus (HPV) and most (about 9 in 10) will get an HPV infection at some point in their lives, per the CDC.
 One of the reasons that HPV is so common is that there are more than 100 types of the virus; plus, it can be transmitted by digital, anal, or oral sex, says Dr. Klausner.
-HPV can also be passed on by an infected person who has no signs or symptoms, because some people can take years to show symptoms.”While the majority of people who get HPV will clear the virus with their own immune system,” says Dr. Klausner, having the virus can cause genital warts and cancer.”
-The HPV vaccine, usually given to children before entering seventh grade, protects against the nine strains of HPV that cause cancer and genital warts.
-According to one assessment, HPV is responsible for about 31,500 cases of cancer each year, including almost all cases of cervical and anal cancer.
+(Although not all HPV types are sexually transmitted.)
+HPV can also be passed on by an infected person who has no signs or symptoms, because some people can take years to show symptoms.”While the majority of people who get HPV will clear the virus with their own immune system,” says Dr. Klausner, “having the virus can cause genital warts and cancer.”
+The HPV vaccine, usually given to children before entering seventh grade, protects against the nine strains of HPV that are mostly strongly linked to cancer and genital warts.
+According to the CDC, HPV is responsible for about 34,000 cases of cancer each year, including almost all cases of cervical and anal cancer.
 There are pros and cons to adults being vaccinated.
 Read on to discover if you should get the HPV vaccine as an adult.

 Condoms are not guaranteed to protect you from STDs

 Condoms are a mantra for safe sex, but they’re not 100 percent effective when it comes to preventing the spread of STDs.
-“Condoms are best for retaining fluids and protecting against STDs contracted through genital fluids, such as gonorrhea, chlamydia, and HIV,” says H. Hunter Handsfield, MD, Professor Emeritus of Medicine at the University of Washington Center for AIDS and STD.
+“Condoms are best for retaining fluids and protecting against STDs contracted through genital fluids, such as gonorrhea, chlamydia, and HIV,” says H. Hunter Handsfield, MD, professor emeritus of medicine at the University of Washington Center for AIDS and STD.
 “But they are less effective in preventing STDs that are passed through skin-to-skin contact, such as syphilis, herpes, and HPV.”
 Both latex and female condoms are effective in preventing HIV and other STDs when used properly, says Patricia Ferguson, MD, physician consultant at Blue Cross Blue Shield of Michigan, but if the condom does not cover infected areas or sores, it’s likely that disease, most commonly HPV or genital warts, can be transmitted.
 “The only 100 percent effective method of STD prevention is abstinence,” she says.
-Beware of this dangerous sex trend that could give you an STD—or worse.

 You don’t have to have intercourse to get an STD

 Often STDs spread due to myths and misconceptions, such as the belief that people can only be infected through sexual intercourse, says Dr. Ferguson.
 “For example, herpes or genital warts can be spread through skin-to-skin contact with an infected area or sore,” she says.
 STDs can also be transmitted through oral or anal sex, and researchers in Australia are theorizing that gonorrhea might actually be transmitted by deep kissing as well.
 Bottom line: “If you decide to have sex, you and your partner should get tested for STDs beforehand and always use protection,” says Dr. Ferguson.
-Here are 17 common lies you tell your doctor, and you just need to stop.
+(Here are common lies you tell your doctor, and you should just stop.)

 You should be tested for STDs annually